 Kid Board Member

 Delany is an award-winning beauty queen and a student at Jasper Elementary.
 She transitioned to a spot on our main Kid Board in 2022 after serving a year as our Youth Literacy Director.
 She has been volunteering more than half of her life!
 She started helping others in her community when she was just 7 years old.
 She and her brother raised chickens through 4-H and provided over 100 DOZEN eggs to a local Christian food bank.
 She is also an Arkansas Diamond State Princess.

 Delaney is serious about raising awareness about the issues facing seniors living in long-term care.
 She is passionate about giving back to nursing home seniors, finding meaningful ways to connect with them and showing other kids how to do it!
 Her hobbies include basketball, soccer, singing, playing the piano, hunting, traveling with family, participating in pageants, and of course, READING!

 Delaney has lived in Arkansas her whole life, and lives on the outskirts of Jasper just 5 minutes from the Buffalo National River.
 Jasper is known for its friendly people and the annual Elk Fest.

 She would love to be an elementary teacher when she grows up so she can inspire young minds!

 Delaney describes herself as sociable and compassionate.
-She loves people, and the residents are going to love her!
+She loves people and especially senior citizens!
 She says her role model is Dr. Martin Luther King, Jr. because he was courageous, God-fearing, and unrelenting.